taidalog/ContinuousPrinting/README.md

 ## About
 VBA script to print out Excel worksheet continuously.
-One of the most typical situations for continuous printing may be that you type 1 in A1 cell and print it out, type 2 in A1 cell and ptint it out, 3 in A1 and print it out.
+One of the most typical situations for continuous printing may be that you type 1 in A1 cell, VLOOKUP() function works, then you print it out, type 2 in A1 cell, VLOOKUP() function works, ptint it out, 3 in A1, VLOOKUP(), print it out.
 This script helps repeat this task.
 You type numbers like '1-3' for 1 to 3, click a cell in which the numbers will be input, then printing will be done for all the numbers.

 ## Install
 Follow these steps: